 For me it’s about supporting you through one of the most difficult times of your life.
 Working with you to formulate a long term goal ... your big picture and the steps to get there.
 Then at every step along the way, I'll be there to help you focus on that step keeping you on track, always remembering the context of that big picture - your new life!

 "Divorce is overwhelming.
-Coaching helps you make good considered decisions and not get hijacked by reacting to high conflict situations or emotional distress."
+Coaching helps you make more considered decisions and helps you avoid getting hijacked by reacting to high conflict situations or emotional distress."

 You will go through distinct stages:

 - The Preparation stage ... maybe entail one to two coaching sessions.

 - The Business side of Divorce ... two to four sessions

 - The Moving On stage ... one to two sessions

 Everyone's needs through these stages will be different but involve:

 - Preparing you for the divorce process, helping you to anticipate all the unknowns which may be ahead and how you may want to handle them – this is the most frequent request I get.
 Preparation can save you a lot of your solicitor’s time and therefore money.
 Particularly when Family Law Solicitors rates in Australia range from $450 to $800 per hour and are usually charged out in six minute intervals.

 - A ten minute grumble to your solicitor could end up costing you $100 or more.
 These costs add up quickly.

 - Coaching helps avoid this and keeps you centered on your action plan, plus using your solicitors time wisely.
 This in itself can pay for a coaching package and you get all the extra benefits.